apitoolkit/apitoolkit-dotnet/README.md

     var apiToolkit = new APIToolkit(next, client);
     await apiToolkit.InvokeAsync(context);
 });

+# app.UseEndpoint(..)
+# other middlewares and logic
+# ...
 ```
+Please make sure the apitoolkit middleware is added before UseEndpoint and other middlewares are initialized

 The field `{Your_APIKey}` should be replaced with the api key which you generated from the apitoolkit dashboard.
 In practice, you would set this field using